-ECR PROBES -- ZERO BASELINE
+ZERO BASELINE

 An important property of ECR probes is to have a relatively low baseline corrosion rate when there is no corrosion occurring or when there is no electrolyte present.
-In order to measure the zero baseline response, a test was run in which an ECR probe was inserted in a nitrogen-filled furnace without any ash or salt film to act as electrolyte.
+In order to measure the zero baseline response, a test was run in which a 316L SS ECR probe was inserted in a nitrogen-filled furnace without any ash or salt film to act as electrolyte.
 Ideally, the corrosion rates should be zero because there is no electrolyte and no gaseous species to cause corrosion.
 This was not, however, the case.
-Figure 5 shows the results of a zero baseline test in which the temperature was raised stepwise from 500 to 800°C. The corrosion rate was zero during part of the heat-up phase of the experiment but started increasing as the temperature exceeded 400°C and then increased to an average value of 0.9 mm/y (36 mpy).
-After approximately 20 hours at 500°C the corrosion rate decreased to near zero and stayed there as the temperature was stepped from 500 to 800°C.
+Figure 4 shows the results of a zero baseline test in which the corrosion rates were not zero.
+Corrosion rates were zero during part of the heat-up phase of the experiment but started increasing as the temperature exceeded 430°C and then increased to an average value of 0.16 mm/y as the test environment was changed, at the time that the temperature reached 600°C, from nitrogen to the N2/CO2/O2/H2O mixture.

-Figure 5 - Zero baseline measured on a 316L SS ECR probe with no ash
+Figure 4 - Zero baseline measured on a 316L SS ECR probe with no ash

 There are two possible reasons for these non-zero corrosion rates.
-The first is the formation of a corrosion product that covered and electrically connected the three sensor electrodes.
+The first would be the formation of some type of film, such as a corrosion product, that covered and electrically connected the three sensor electrodes.
 For the results presented here, this does not seem likely because there was no visible corrosion product on the ECR probe surface after removing it from the test.
-A second and more likely possibility is that, at the test temperature, the ceramic potting compound surrounding the sensor electrodes was sufficiently electrically conductive to act as the electrolyte for the electrochemical measurement of corrosion rate.
-Additionally, the species responsible for the corrosion rate peak either dissipated or became depleted over the approximately 20 hour exposure at 500°C. This suggests than an additional curing step should be added to the ECR fabrication process.
+A second and more likely possibility is that, at the test temperature, the potting compound surrounding the sensor electrodes was sufficiently electrically conductive to act as the electrolyte for the electrochemical measurement of corrosion rate.
+Additional zero baseline tests are planned using more resistive potting compounds.